devshum/devshum.github.io/README.md

 The desktop part of site as usual has the ~100% support on Google Page speed but due to built-in Google Map above the footer the mobile support and the console warnings were crushed 😫😫😫😫 There's no getting around it.

-I hope You'll like this as I do
+I hope You'll like this as I do.

 *The design I took from the Internet.